dranga/minerva_utils/README.md

 To get full usage information run : McGill_schedule_extractor.py -h

-`./schedule_extractor/McGill_schedule_extractor.py john.doe0@mail.mcgill.ca output.html mm/dd/yyyy` will extract the student's (replace john.doe0@mail.mcgill.ca with your own McGill email) schedule of the week in which mm/dd/yyyy occurs to output.html.
+`./schedule_extractor/McGill_schedule_extractor.py john.doe0@mail.mcgill.ca output.pdf mm/dd/yyyy` will extract the student's (replace john.doe0@mail.mcgill.ca with your own McGill email) schedule of the week in which mm/dd/yyyy occurs to output.pdf.
 You will be prompted to input the password associated with the email.

 The code can be modified to use a local version of the schedule html (retrieved by saving the schedule html when on the schedule page).
 The Perl file is the original local implementation and does not contain any additions and bug fixes the Python script contains.

-optional flags can be used to change the highlight color
+optional flags can be used to change the highlight color and for html only or additional output.

 ## Dependencies